donghankim/Detecting-Car-Lanes/README.md

 This is not what we want.
 However, once we perfom the inverse projection matrix, we get the final output that we desire:

 <img src = "media/github/adv_result.png" alt = "Warped lanes" style = "text-align:center" />

+This completes the entire pipeline for processing each frame.
+There are some details I skipped, however, if you go over my code it shouldnt be that difficult to follow through.
+Applying this pipeline on a real video footage gives you the results similar to the one I got (the .gif file you see at the top).